zalayo/Hierarchical-Linkage-Regression/README.md

 2. **HLRlinkages.py**:  Generate linkage hierarchies from input data set and extract feature matrix for regression model
 - *Inputs*:
     - **X.txt** -  Loaded from ./$HLR/input/
-    - **kx.txt** - Loaded from ./$HLR/input/  (Note: user must provide the kx label vector if using their own source of data for X)
+    - **kx.txt** - Loaded from ./$HLR/input/  (Note: user must provide the kx file of instance labels if using their own source of data for X, otherwise the software will assume X represents a single clustering instance)
 - *Outputs*:
     - **linkages.txt** - matrix containing hierarchical linkage features for regression.
 Saved to ./$HLR/input/
 - *Parameters*: